polygamma/aurman/README.md

-- `--deep_search`: dependency solving will ignore currently fulfilled dependencies of your system and try to solve the problem for a system with zero packages installed. should almost never be needed, but if aurman is not able to find a solution to install packages, try rerunning aurman with this flag. but be warned, it could take a few minutes to find solutions.
+- `--deep_search`: dependency solving will ignore currently fulfilled dependencies of your system and try to solve the problem for a system with zero packages installed. should almost never be needed, but if aurman is not able to find a solution to install packages, try rerunning aurman with this flag. but be warned, it could take a few seconds to find solutions.

 - `--pgp_fetch`: fetches needed pgp keys without asking the user